fbzhong/sublime-closure-linter/README.md

 -------------

 Settings can be opened via the Command Palette, or the Preferences > Package Settings > Closure Linter > Settings – User menu entry.

+    {
+        // Path to the gjslint.
+        "gjslint_path": "gjslint",

+        // Flags pass to gjslint.
+        "gjslint_flags": "",

+        // Path to the fixjsstyle.
+        "fixjsstyle_path": "fixjsstyle",

+        // Flags pass to fixjsstyle.
+        "fixjsstyle_flags": "",

+        // Ignore errors, regex.
+        "ignore_errors":
+        [
+            // "Expected an identifier and instead saw 'undefined' \(a reserved word\)" ],

+        // debug flag.
+        "debug": false
+    }

 License
 -------------